National Children’s Day UK 2022

 Save Childhood Movement’s philosophy seems to stem from a concern that modern economics and politics are not working and we need to change to enable a new solution to protect both people and the planet.
 Common themes running through their online presence are the promotion of happiness and wellbeing.

-While there is generally an annual theme, for example a focus on technology and screen time in 2019, the coronavirus has thrown events into the air and in 2020 families were simply encouraged to send in ideas and activities in a joint effort.
+While there is generally an annual theme, for example a focus on technology and screen time in 2019, the coronavirus has threw events into the air and in 2020 families were simply encouraged to send in ideas and activities in a joint effort.

 Which Children’s Day Do You Choose?